tomByrer/tabby-css/README.md

 tabby-css
 ===

-CSS-only menu &amp; pagination of text, helpful for SPAs, sub-deviding copy, and impressing cats!
+CSS-only menu &amp; pagination of text, helpful for SPAs, sub-dividing copy, and impressing cats!

 About
 ---